dilner1/Portfolio_one/README.md

 - Shows the specific rooms that can be booked

+- Some pictures have a responsive design for larger screen sizes, placing them next to each other.
+This prevents the images from pixelating and gives a more interesting layout than just one picture on top of another

 ![rehearsal rooms section](assets/images/rehearsal_section.png)

 ## Equipment

-- Similar to the Who We Are section, focuses on ease of reading.
+- Similar to the Who We Are section, focuses on ease of reading with font, line spacing and padding

 - Contains a brief disclaimer for anyone wanting to use this service and encourages clients to get in contact through bookings section below